leomani3/MadboxAssignment/README.md

 ## What I would do in a real use case :
 - Not import whole asset packs into the project
 - Look into and optimise asset import settings
 - Some Singletons are a bit more rigid than they could be.
-I would change that
 - Use of Addressables

 ## External packages used :